 When was the last time you actually paused and read the pool rules?
 If you’re like the majority of Americans, it has probably been a while.
 However, the ever-present aluminum signs posted in nation-wide aquatic facilities remind us that the fun-filled, Summer activity can be dangerous if proper caution is not taken.
-According to the Pool Safety Foundation, drownings continue to be the second leading cause of preventable death through the age 15.
-In addition, the Centers for Disease Control and Prevention reported that for every child who dies from drowning, another eight receive emergency department care for non-fatal drownings.
+According to the Centers for Disease Control and Prevention, drowning is the leading cause of death in children from 1 to 4 years old.
+What is worse, for every child who dies from drowning, another eight receive emergency department care for non-fatal drownings.
 If you are a parent, it’s important to know what types of injuries can occur at the pool, what to do if your child is injured, and how to best prevent these injuries from happening in the first place.
 Continue reading for all things pool safety and liability in the Philadelphia area.

 Common Swimming Pool Injuries